erinvdoyle/tarot/README.md

 <details>
   <summary>Misplaced Event Listeners</summary>
 <img src="assets/documentation/bug1.png">
+<p>These errors occurred while writing showMeaning().
+This function utilizes CSS flipcards to show the meaning of the displayed card when the deck is tapped.
+Due to the several sides of card and the overall complexity of the drawCard function, I misplaced the needed event listener and also struggled with selecting the proper element.
+I worked through these errors through trial and error, using gitpod's port to preview the implementation of the functions</p>
 </details>

 <details>
   <summary>A missing stylesheet semicolon that affected the layout </summary>
 <img src="assets/documentation/bug3.png">
-<p></p>
+<p>Several hours were spent trying to debug my JavaScript as I failed to recognize an obvious syntactical error in my CSS.
+I learned the importance of my working tree as I retraced each change between commits until I found the culprit: A missed semicolon</p>
 </details>

 <details>
   <summary>A missing comma in script.js that broke the entire site!</summary>
-<p></p>
+<p>No image for this one as there was no visible error; the main navigation buttons simply stopped working and neither of the gameplay areas were accessible.
+I consulted the differences in code between my recent commit and the one before it and realized my mistake.
+After updating my tarotDeck array in JavaScript, I neglected to place a comma after one of the array items</p>
 </details>

 ## Unsolved Bugs

-After implementing the above solutions and running all code through the necessary validators, one console error remains when I view the site through Microsoft Edge.
+After implementing the above solutions and running all code through the necessary validators, one console error remains when I view the site through Microsoft Edge

 <details>
   <summary>Uncaught (in promise) Error</summary>